 A nurse sees a no-IV-access order on a patient who is for surgery.
-It is in conflict with another order.
+It conflicts with another order.
 She pages the surgeon concerned.
 After 3 hours, she still has not received a call from the physician, so she pages him again.
-After 30 minutes, the nurse has not received any call still and now wants to confirm if she has the right number.
+After 30 minutes, the nurse has not received any feedback still and now wants to confirm if she has the right number.
 She contacts the surgery department.
 He is not there.
 So she asks for another contact number.
 Unfortunately, the number is not working.
 The nurse reaches his intern.
 No response.
 After 15 minutes, the nurse still does not receive any call, so she decides to contact the surgery floor team.
-The intern was finally informed, who calls back, but he has no knowledge about the patient's case.
+The intern was finally informed, who calls back, but he does not know the patient's case.
 The intern tells the nurse that he would have to call again in a few minutes to do some verification.
 After 20 minutes, the intern contacts the nurse, and he resolves the issue for now.
-She still has to ask for confirmation with the surgeon concerned later within the day.
+She still has to ask for confirmation with the surgeon concerned later in the day.

 A 'communication-fail' day can be a typical day in a nurse's life.
 For many nurses, they are hungry for a solution that can help them on a day like this.
-How badly do they feel a communication solution is needed?
+How badly do they need a communication solution?

 - 82% of nurses say that communication barriers have a high to very high impact on their efficiency at work

 - 60% of nurses say that they spend up to 10 hours of overtime each week due to time wasted locating patients and communicating with other members of the team.